gramcha/sherlock/README.md

 POST - http://localhost:3000/feeds/reset

     This to reset the report.
 More of a temporary solution.
-It won't required when we get the feeds with browser session id and user id.
+It won't require when we get the feeds with browser session id and user id.
     Added mainly for demo purpose.